gkampitakis/go-snaps/README.md

   - `Width`: The maximum width in characters before wrapping json output (default: 80)
   - `Indent`: The indentation string to use for nested structures (default: 1 spaces)
   - `SortKeys`: Whether to sort json object keys alphabetically (default: true)
+- a label to add to the end of snapshot ids, to help when reviewing `snaps.Label("stdout")`
 - a custom serializer function for non-structured snapshots `snaps.Serializer(func(any) string {...})`
 - a helper serializer function `snaps.Raw()` that uses `fmt.Sprint` to serialize the value as is without any formatting or indentation.